 However, in March 2015 the Australian National Health and Medical Research Council (NHMRC) published an Information Paper on homeopathy, commonly referred to as ‘The Australian Report’ which concluded that “…there are no health conditions for which there is reliable evidence that homeopathy is effective”.

-Then four years later, after untold damage to homeopathic medicine worldwide by 'The Australian Report', on 26 August 2019 NHMRC CEO Prof Anne Kelso stated that: "contrary to some claims, the review did not conclude that homeopathy was ineffective...''
+Four years later, after untold damage to homeopathic medicine worldwide by 'The Australian Report', NHMRC CEO Prof Anne Kelso stated that: "contrary to some claims, the review did not conclude that homeopathy was ineffective...''

 'The Australian Report', containing numerous examples of serious procedural and scientific misconduct, (Click here for the facts) was NHMRC’s second attempt – a first report written in 2012 and never disclosed to the public concluded that there is “encouraging evidence for the effectiveness of homeopathy” in five medical conditions.

 Confused?
 Listen to Lawyer Teresa Nicoletti PhD speaking about this flawed Australian Report

 HOMEOPATHIC MEDICINE recognises mental, emotional and physical symptoms, and has a systematic way of utilizing a symptom via a rubric.
 A rubric is a clinically verified symptom found in the repertory -an index of homeopathic medicines by symptom.

 Repertorization, the process of translating symptoms into clinically usable data, is a scientific, systematized standard unique to homeopathic medicine.
 For example, a dry cough at night which improves after drinking, and a hoarse, cracked voice might look like this:

 Homeopathic medicine is inexpensive and with a few exceptions not patented and, according to the World Health Organisation (WHO) is the fastest growing and second most widely used system of medicine worldwide.